Ambergris Caye, Belize

 Children are welcomed but there are no specific facilities available.

 A true highlight here is diving on the world’s second largest barrier reef, home to a dazzling variety of underwater life.
-However guests can also enjoy snorkeling, kayaking, fishing and sailing.
+However guests can also enjoy snorkelling, kayaking, fishing and sailing.
 For land based activities, yoga sessions are available and tours can be arranged into the jungle or to ancient ruins on the mainland of Belize.
 For a romantic experience and something totally unforgettable we can also arrange a private beach picnic on a deserted island nearby.

 Camilla Greenwood (Staff)

 A luxurious and polished private island experience where the atmosphere is far from pretentious; it is actually very low-key, peaceful and genuine.
 Cayo Espanto is located on a private island with just 7 casas, each with stuning views of the turquoise blue water, 2 staff to cater to your every need, private plunge pools, decks and piers as well as outstanding service and food.
 From the second you step foot on the island everything is taken care of, every detail from your menus to the music playing when you arrive at your casa is thought of.
 The casas are beautifully styled, with turquoise blue and fresh white finishes as well as wonderful shutters that open up the whole casa giving you a 360-degree view of the unbelievably clear blue ocean.
 The houses aren't what you would describe as glamorous or flashy, they are beautifully understated, rustic and incredibly tasteful.
 The open plan lay out and the wooden piers encourage you to roam your casa barefoot and enjoy the views of the sea from any angle, watch the sunrise from one side of your casa and the sunset from the other.
 For a honeymoon destination, Cayo Espanto can't be beaten.
-The only thing to bear in mind is the water, although the color of it really is out of this world, it isn't particularly deep.
+The only thing to bear in mind is the water, although the colour of it really is out of this world, it isn't particularly deep.
 For example it isn't deep enough to jump off the pier but it wouldn't take more than a couple of minutes to swim out to the deeper water.

 Location & directions